ariuna-systems/nether/README.md

 [![Sphinx Docs](https://github.com/arjuna-systems/nether/actions/workflows/docs.yml/badge.svg)](https://github.com/arjuna-systems/nether/actions/workflows/docs.yml)

-> Nether means beneath, below, or underneath — representing both our minimalistic goals and system-level thinking.
+> Nether means beneath, below, or underneath

 Nether is a framework for building **message-driven systems** in Python.
-Originally created to serve internal needs at Arjuna, it may or may not suit your use case — our goal is not to build a universal framework, but one that works best for us.
+Originally created to serve internal needs, it may or may not suit your use case&mdash;our goal is not to build a universal framework, but one that works best for us.

-> **Note**: Nether is actively under development but is already being used in production environments.
+**Disclaimer**: Nether is actively under development.
 While the core architecture is stable, APIs may evolve as we continue to refine the framework based on real-world usage.

 Use Nether to build:

 - **Reactive systems** that respond to events and scale with demand
-- **Streaming services** for real-time data processing and event handling
+- **Streaming systems** for real-time data processing and event handling

-Nether's Actor Model and message-driven design make it particularly well-suited for:
+Nether's message-driven design make it particularly well-suited for:

 - **Event Sourcing (ES)** - Natural event handling and state reconstruction
 - **Domain-Driven Design (DDD)** - Clear bounded contexts and domain isolation